emjose/agile-101/README.md

 -   As a personal study guide, I created flip cards of the 4 values and 12 principles of the Agile Manifesto.

--   The graphics and material are from <a href="https://www.scrumalliance.org/agile-organizations/manifesto">Scrum Alliance</a> and <a href="https://selleo.com/blog/agile-values-and-principles-do-they-still-matter">Selleo</a>, with formatting done with Adobe Photoshop.
+-   The graphics and material are from <a href="https://www.scrumalliance.org/agile-organizations/manifesto">Scrum Alliance</a> and <a href="https://selleo.com/blog/agile-values-and-principles-do-they-still-matter">Selleo</a>.
+Images formatted with Adobe Photoshop.

 #